Is erysipelas treatable? How to treat erysipelas at home

 - A30 - A49 Other bacterial diseases

-The disease, the defeat of which occurs quickly, has serious consequences if measures are not taken in time.
-It is worth treating a lesion on the skin immediately, noting the first signs of the onset of the disease.
+A disease that occurs quickly has serious consequences if measures are not taken in time.
+It is worth treating the lesion on the skin immediately, noting the first signs of the onset of the disease.

-Symptoms initial stage may not show up on the skin.
-When symptoms appear on the skin, the disease will have to be treated with methods that involve the use of antibacterial tablets.
-To avoid taking potent drugs, you need to stop the disease at an early stage.
+Symptoms initial stage may not appear on the skin.
+When the symptoms affect the skin, the disease will have to be treated with methods that involve the use of antibacterial tablets.
+To avoid taking potent drugs, you need to stop the disease at the initial stage.
 The use of folk remedies will help relieve irritation.

 What is erysipelas of the leg - causes

-Erysipelas ("erysipelas") strikes skin covering on the foot.
-Diseases are listed in the infectious group.
-The disease is generated by hemolytic streptococcus, assigned to group A. A person who is faced with a skin disease goes through infection of the skin cells with an infection and the appearance of foci of inflammation on the skin of the leg.
+Erysipelas (“erysipelas”) amazes skin covering on the foot.
+The disease is classified as infectious.
+The disease is caused by hemolytic streptococcus, classified as group A. A person faced with a skin disease goes through infection of the skin cells and the appearance of foci of inflammation on the skin of the leg.

-It is believed to exist genetic predisposition to a disease of the skin of the leg, provoked by an infection.
+It is believed that there is genetic predisposition to diseases of the skin of the leg caused by infection.

-Among the causes leading to the appearance of symptoms of erysipelas may be allergic to strep infection.
-Reduced immunity, unstable emotional state can be considered as contributing factors in the development of erysipelas.
+Among the reasons leading to the appearance of erysipelas symptoms, may be an allergy to streptococcal infection.
+Reduced immunity and an unstable emotional state can be considered contributing factors in the development of erysipelas.

-skin injury (bruise, cut, burn); an insect bite, a carrier of streptococcus.
+skin trauma (bruise, cut, burn); insect bite that carries streptococcus.

 The consequence of hypothermia or overheating of the body can be erysipelas that affects the leg.

-In children, erysipelas may begin as a complication of chicken pox.
+In children, erysipelas can begin as a complication of chicken pox.

-Illness wears infectious nature she's contagious.
-The consequence of contact of the damaged areas of the skin with the pathogen, the cover already affected by streptococcus, may be the defeat of the leg with erysipelas.
+The disease carries infectious nature, she's contagious.
+The consequence of contact of damaged areas of the skin with a pathogen, cover already affected by streptococcus, can be damage to the leg by erysipelas.

 The doctor knows that erysipelas of the leg at the initial stage characterized by such signs:

-temperature rise, rise to 40 is possible; headache; muscle aches; weakness; nausea or vomiting; fever accompanied by delirium; muscle spasm.
+temperature rise, possible rise to 40; headache; muscle aches; weakness; nausea or vomiting; fever accompanied by delirium; muscle spasms.

 Signs of the initial period are observed from a couple of hours to three days.

-burns the skin; feeling of fullness of the leg in the place where the inflammation began; red or burgundy shade of inflamed skin; the form of inflammation on the skin is similar to the red flame of fire; skin lesion sticks out, representing a red inflammatory shaft; feelings of an increase in the temperature of the skin at the site of the appearance of erysipelas; edema; bubble formation; the attenuation of inflammation can take place by peeling of the skin.
+burns the skin; a feeling of fullness in the leg in the place where the inflammation began; red or burgundy tint of inflamed skin; the form of inflammation on the skin is similar to the red flame of fire; skin lesion sticks out, representing a red inflammatory shaft; feelings of increased skin temperature at the site of erysipelas; edema; bubble formation; the attenuation of inflammation can occur through peeling of the skin.

-So, what does an erysipelas look like on a leg photo initial stage:
+So, what does a erysipelas on a leg look like? photo initial stage:

 Complications

-If the disease has passed into a severe stage, the treatment has not brought recovery, the skin may blister.
-The blisters may contain a serous and hemorrhagic type of substance.
+If the disease has reached a severe stage, treatment does not bring recovery, the skin may blister.
+Blisters may contain serous and hemorrhagic substances.
 The disease can cause peeling of the outer layer of the skin.
-Purulent consequences of erysipelas are difficult to cure.
+The purulent consequences of erysipelas are difficult to cure.

-The consequences of the course of the disease can lead to complications.
-Lymph circulation problems in the legs, leading to edema, are a serious complication of erysipelas of the legs.
+The consequences of the disease can lead to complications.
+Problems with the circulation of lymph in the legs, leading to swelling, are a serious complication of erysipelas.

-A dangerous complication with untimely or incorrect treatment can be the formation of blood clots.
+A dangerous complication of untimely or incorrect treatment can be the formation of blood clots.

 Complications in the form of ulcerative skin lesions, necrosis of skin cells can overtake a patient with erysipelas of the leg.